1211711/cogsi2526-1211711-1210631/CA4/README.md

 ### 4. Web Server Configuration (webPlaybook.yml)

-1. This playbook configures the web VM to deploy the REST API, connect it to the H2 database, and ensure it only runs once the DB is ready.
+1. This playbook configures the web VM to **deploy the REST API**, connect it to the H2 database, and ensure it only runs once the DB is ready.
     ```ruby
     - name: Web VM Provision
       hosts: web